 It’s easy to confuse deep tissue with Swedish massage, but their goals and methods are quite different.
 Think of a Swedish massage as your go-to for relaxation; it uses gentle, long strokes and kneading to ease surface tension and calm your nervous system.
 Deep tissue, on the other hand, is the treatment you seek for chronic, nagging pain.
 It employs slow, forceful pressure to reach those deep-seated muscles and tissues that are causing you trouble.
 While both are beneficial, deep tissue is specifically the best massage for back pain relief when the issue is severe or long-lasting.

-The Therapeutic Benefits of Deep Tissue Work
+The Real Benefits of Deep Tissue Massage

 The benefits of deep tissue massage go far beyond simply feeling good for an hour.
 This type of massage can actually help your brain recognize that an old injury has healed, allowing your back muscles to finally relax and stop “splinting” or guarding the area.
 It’s a natural and gentle way to find relief, as it helps loosen painfully tight muscles and can even stop muscle spasms in their tracks.
 By targeting deeper muscle layers, a deep tissue massage can effectively reduce pain by releasing tension, improving blood flow, and easing the discomfort that comes with inflammation.
 It’s a holistic approach to making massage for lower back pain a truly effective solution.